KxSystems/docs/docs/basics/ipc.md

 Sync messages can also be sent without a pre-existing connection using [one-shot](#one-shot-message).

+The max number of connections is defined by the system limit for protocol (operating system configurable).
+Prior to 4.1t 2023.09.15, the limit was hardcoded to 1022.
+After the limit is reached, you see the error `'conn` on the server process.
+All successfully opened connections remain open.

 ## Closing connections

 Client or server connections can be closed using [`hclose`](../ref/hopen.md#hclose).